-Amongst the several benefits of the USDA Rural Development Loan program, the ability to put zero-down and get 100% financing is one of the greatest benefits.
-USDA home loans are one of only two types of mortgage loans that require no down payment, the other being VA loans.
-These benefits make USDA loans perfect for first-time home buyers.
+Amongst the several benefits of the USDA program, the ability to put zero-down and get 100% financing is one of the greatest benefits.
+They are one of only two types of mortgage loans that require no down payment, the other being VA loans.
+These benefits make these loans perfect for first-time home buyers.

 USDA mortgages the lowest MIP of any home loan program besides the VA, which requires no mortgage insurance.
 The annual MIP is just 0.30%.
 When compared to the FHA PMI fee of 0.85% the savings is substantial.

 On a $200,000 home, PMI on an FHA loan is $1700 per year.
 A $200,000 home, USDA PMI will be just $600 annually, a savings of $1100 per year.